tonysyu/logquacious/CONTRIBUTING.rst

 Building the documentation
 ..........................

-As mentioned above, it's always helpful to have more documentaion.
+As mentioned above, it's always helpful to have more documentation.
 To build the docs you can simply run::

     $ make docs